armcortex/portfolio/portfolio/content/post/cnc-clock/index.md

 - ATMEGA328P *1
 - SN754410 *3
 - Switches from CD-ROM *5

-## Preface
-Because during this time, I'm got an exchange opportunity to Japan for one year, so I got no electronic equipment nearby expecially **NO Oscilloscope !!!** to check waveform, I can only borrow one multimeter and soldering iron that's it, so it take lots of time to do experiments and make simple things done.

 ## Disassemble
 Just get the important parts and make some fun with it.